Why can't I post a yard sale, real estate or other temporary sign along streets and roads?

-The City of Florence contracts with Rumpke for all residential, commercial, and industrial solid waste collection and disposal services for all customers in the City.
+The City of Florence contracts with Rumpke for all residential, commercial, and industrial solid waste and recycling collection and disposal services for all customers in the City.
 Service must be set up with Rumpke by contacting them at (877) 786-7537.
 You will be billed directly from Rumpke for this service.
-Currently, the rate for residential trash service, one curbside pickup per week, is $4.06 ($3.91 base rate + $0.15 fuel surcharge) per month.
+Currently, the rate for residential trash service, one curbside pickup per week, is $6.00 per month.
 One 96 gallon tote for garbage collection is provided to each household by Rumpke at no additional cost as part of this service.
-Additional totes can be rented from Rumpke for $1.75 per month per tote.
+Additional totes can be rented from Rumpke for $2.00 per month per tote.
 Please contact Rumpke for commercial and industrial rates.
 Refer to Garbage and Recycling Schedule for residential curbside pickup day.

 A voluntary residential subscription recycling program is also available from Rumpke.
 This must also be set up with Rumpke by contacting them at (877) 786-7537.
 You will be billed directly from Rumpke for this service.
-Currently, the rate for residential recycling service, one curbside pickup per week, is $4.06 ($3.91 base rate + $0.15 fuel surcharge) per month.
+Currently, the rate for residential recycling service, one curbside pickup per week, is $4.00 per month.
 One 65 gallon tote for recycling collection is provided to each participating household by Rumpke at no additional cost as part of the service.
-Additional totes can be rented from Rumpke for $1.75 per month per tote.
-Commercial and industrial recycling is not included in the contract, but is available.
+Additional totes can be rented from Rumpke for $2.00 per month per tote.
 Please contact Rumpke for commercial and industrial rates.
 Residential curbside pickup occurs on the same day as your trash pickup.

 A recycling center is located at the Public Services Maintenance Facility, 7850 Tanners Lane.
 The center is accessible 24 hours a day, 7 days a week in the front parking area.
 The following items are acceptable: All plastic bottles and jugs regardless of plastic number including soda bottles, milk jugs, detergent bottles and small mouthed drink containers; aluminum and bi-metal beverage cans, steel/tin food cans and steel aerosol cans (empty w/tips removed); newspapers (including glossy inserts), magazines, telephone books, brown grocery bags, junk mail and mixed paper; corrugated cardboard (please flatten to preserve space) and clean pizza boxes; all colors of glass bottles and jars including clear, blue, brown and green.